oakes/play-clj-examples/super-koalio/README.md

 ## Introduction

 A play-clj game based on a libGDX test game.
-Press the space bar to rewind time.
+Press the space bar or touch the center of the screen to rewind time.

 ## Contents